Honouring Black Excellence in the Nova Scotia Construction Industry

 - Black Cultural Society & the Black Cultural Centre for Nova Scotia

-- Check out the newly launched Virtual Museum.
+- Check out their Virtual Museum.

-- East Preston Empowerment Academy (EPEA)
+- Africadian Empowerment Academy (Formerly East Preston Empowerment Academy)

 - Nova Scotia Apprenticeship Agency (NSAA)